 Jurisdiction Constraint/Note Reason Ireland Summer transmission ratings are in place.
 Seasonal.
-Northern Ireland Spring transmission ratings are in place.
+Northern Ireland Summer transmission ratings are in place.
 Seasonal.
 Ireland Synchronous condenser MP5 is must run where export flows on EWIC are >= 200 MW, when MP2 is not scheduled on.
-System Stability Northern Ireland Update to System Wide Transmission Constraint Group System Stability (S_NBMIN_MINNI3) Minimum 1 at all times C30, KGT6, KGT7 Limit Type: N: >= Security of Supply Northern Ireland KGT6 or KGT7 are must not run for Security of Supply reasons, except when close to, or in, System Alert.
-Security of Supply Ireland GI4 is must run until 09/05/2025 for Security of Supply.
+System Stability Northern Ireland Update to System Wide Transmission Constraint Group System Stability (S_NBMIN_MINNI3) Security of Supply Northern Ireland KGT6 or KGT7 are must not run for Security of Supply reasons, except when close to, or in, System Alert.
 Security of Supply